 Use tags in release pipelines

-Automatic release once build from main branch with prod tag is created.
+stage once the build from branch main and with tag prod is created.